Creating Transition Social Fields

 “Until one is committed, there is hesitancy, the chance to draw back, always ineffectiveness.
 Concerning all acts of initiative (and creation), there is one elementary truth the ignorance of which kills countless ideas and splendid plans: that the moment one definitely commits oneself, then providence moves too.
 A whole stream of events issues from the decision, raising in one’s favor all manner of unforeseen incidents, meetings and material assistance, which no man could have dreamt would have come his way.” – W.H.
 Murray3

-But the Alliance will also be working more directly on transition objectives by creating a Transition Hub that can provide support for Transition Initiatives in local communities – so that each community can “be the change”.
-Potentially powerful stuff.
-If you’d like to work with us on that, our doors are open.
+If you’d like to work with us on creating a Transition Hub that can provide support for Transition Initiatives in local communities – so that each community can “be the change” – please contact us.

 for the Transitions Group of the Alliance for Sustainable Communities-Lehigh Valley